What is Mesh WiFi and how does it work?

 Mesh WiFi is a system that spreads strong WiFi coverage all around a space by using multiple interconnected access points.
 It’s like a team of routers that work together.

-You have a main router and then two or more access points (sometimes called nodes), which you strategically position to get a seamless connection over a large area.
+You have a main router and then two or more access points (sometimes called nodes), which are strategically positioned to get a seamless connection over a large area.

 Learn how our engineers install Mesh WiFi for optimal performance.